ComputationalRadiationPhysics/isaac/INSTALL.md

 * `cd isaac`
 * `cd server`
-* `mkdir build`
+* `mkdir build && cd build`
-* `cd build`
 * `cmake ..`
   * Don't forget the maybe needed `-DLIB_DIR=…` parameters needed for local installed libraries.
 E.g.
-    `cmake -DLibwebsockets_DIR=$LIBWEBSOCKETS/install/lib/cmake/libwebsockets ..`
+    `cmake -DLibwebsockets_DIR=$LIBWEBSOCKETS_INSTALL_DIR/lib/cmake/libwebsockets ..`
-  * There are some options to (de)activate features of the server if they are not needed or not available on the system (like Gstreamer), which you can change with theese lines before `..` (in `cmake ..`) or afterwards with `ccmake` or `cmake-gui`:
+  * There are some options to (de)activate features of the server if they are not needed or not available on the system (like Gstreamer), which you can change with these lines before `..` (in `cmake ..`) or afterwards with `ccmake` or `cmake-gui`:
     * `-DISAAC_GST=OFF` → Deactivates GStreamer (Default if not found).
     * `-DISAAC_JPEG=OFF` → Deactivates JPEG compression.
-As already mentioned: This is not advised and will most probably leave ISAAC in an unusable state in the end.
+As already mentioned:
+      This is not advised and will most probably leave ISAAC in an unusable state in the end.
     * `-DISAAC_SDL=ON` → Activates a plugin for showing the oldest not yet finished visualization in an extra window using `libSDL`.
-Of course this option does not make much sense for most servers as they don't have a screen or even an X server installed.
+Of course, this option does not make much sense for most servers, as they don't have a screen or even an X server installed.
 * `make`

 If you want to install the server type

-* `make install` (probably as root)
+* (`sudo`) `make install`

 Change the installation directory with adding